ThomasJames/Flood_Planning_P/README.md

 - Calorie counter (Just for fun)

-- Text doc, containing details of the jounrey.
+- Text doc, containing details of the journey.

 ### Prerequisites